tducasse/react-rainbow/README.md

 A simple React component that switches colors, using render props.

+Mostly built as a way to test [tducasse/react-component-boilerplate](https://github.com/tducasse/react-component-boilerplate)...

 Ever wondered how to switch colors easily from a list of colors, or even randomly?
 This component is for you!

 ## Demo